 How to Build Business Credit to Get a Startup Business Loan

 There’s no question that good credit scores – both business and personal – can help you to qualify for better business financing options.
 Good credit not only opens doors when it comes to financing, but it can also help you to secure loans and business credit cards at a lower cost.

 Looking to build your business credit?
 If your business credit isn’t where it needs to be, here’s a helpful guide you can use to improve your business credit in five steps.

 Remember, it’s also wise to keep a close eye on both your personal and business credit reports and scores.
-You can monitor your business and personal credit in one spot by setting up a free account with Nav.
+You can monitor your business and personal credit in one spot with Nav Prime.

-Good business credit is a crucial key to help you unlock better financing options for your business.
+Good business credit is a crucial key to help you unlock better financing options for your business to get the working capital you need.
 Lenders will care about the condition of your credit, so you should care about it as well.